Packing & storing your sleeping bag

 Packing away your sleeping bag: roll or stuff?

 Out of habit, you tend to roll up your sleeping bag and put it in its stuff sack - after all, this makes it neater and more compact.
 Here, however, it’s fair to say: you can stuff it!
 This method is good for the material of both synthetic fibre and down sleeping bags.
 When a sleeping bag is rolled up, the fibres always get bent in the same places.
 This means the material loses thickness and insulation capacity.
 Moreover, rolling up can damage the zip.
 That’s why you should unzip your sleeping bag before packing it away.

 Never store your sleeping bag in its stuff sack

 The stuff sack is extremely practical for transporting your sleeping bag in your backpack or car.
 It also protects it from dirt, mud and spray.
 However, once you reach your destination its job is done.
 When you get to where you are going to sleep, you should take your sleeping bag out of its stuff sack in good time and give it a shake.
 This is the only way to loosen the filling and distribute it evenly.
 Otherwise you will not get the full benefit of its insulation capacity.

 Storing your sleeping bag between travels

 To ensure that your sleeping bag can recover between trips, you should take it out of its stuff sack as soon as you get home.
 The compression can damage the sleeping bag, making it lose its function.
-You can use a ventilated storage bag or a simple pillowcase to protect it from dust.
+To still protect it from dust, you can put your sleeping bag in a storage bag (included with Exosphere and Astro models) or use a simple pillowcase.
 The sleeping bag should be lightly folded or stuffed inside.
 Do not store it away in a damp basement, but in a dry, dark place such as a wardrobe.